-The purpose of the Comanche Nation Business Committee organization is to establish and safeguard the rights, powers, and privileges of the Comanche people.
-The CBC is to improve the economic, moral, educational, and health status of Comanche Nation members and seek the assistance from the United States in carrying out mutual programs to establish theses purposes.
+The purpose of the Comanche Nation Business Committee is to establish and safeguard the rights, powers, and privileges of the Comanche people.
+The CBC is to improve the economic, moral, educational, and health status of the Comanche Nation members and seek the assistance from the United States in carrying out mutual programs to establish theses purposes.
 In doing so, the CBC is to promote in other ways the common well-being of the tribe and its membership.

 Article VI – BUSINESS COMMITTEE

 (Pursuant to Amendment X, adopted June 10,1978, Amendment XIII and Amendment XIV, adopted September 29, 1984, Amendment XXIII, adopted June 29, 1985 and Amendment D and Amendment E, adopted February 23, 2002)

 Section 1.
 The Comanche Business Committee shall be composed of seven (7) members of the Comanche Indian tribe who are at least twenty-one (21) years of age, and have been elected as provided in Article VII of this Constitution.

 Section 2.
 The business committee shall meet on the first Saturday of each month of each year at 10:00 AM.
 In case of a legal holiday the meeting will be held on the following Saturday.
 Special meetings may be called by the tribal chairman at his discretion; provided that such special meetings do not exceed a total of twelve (12) meetings per a calendar year.

 Section 3.
 Notice of all special meetings of the business committee shall be given by the tribal secretary-treasurer by mailing a letter or postal card to each member of the business committee at least ten days (10) prior to the meeting, setting forth date, time, place, and purpose of general terms.

 Section 4.
 No action shall be taken by the business committee except when a quorum is present.
 A quorum shall consist of five committeemen.